OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 The compiler expects a separate `board_spec.xml` file for every board variant a platform supports.
 Board variants are different hardware design implementations for the same platform, a oneAPI ASP can have multiple board variants.
 A oneAPI kernel developer can select the board variant suitable for their application at compile time.

 A `board_spec.xml` file must be located at the top most level of each board variant's hardware directory (the hardware directory is specified by `board_env.xml`, please refer to section 2.2 for details on `hardware` element).
-For example, a separate `board_spec.xml` file for each board variant for OFS reference platforms is located in `oneapi-asp/Platform-Name/hardware/Board-Variant/` directory, where `Platform-Name` is `n6001`, `fseries-dk`, `iseries-dk` for Agilex OFS and `d5005` for Stratix 10 OFS.
+For example, a separate `board_spec.xml` file for each board variant for OFS reference platforms is located in `oneapi-asp/Platform-Name/hardware/Board-Variant/` directory, where `Platform-Name` is `n6001`, `fseries-dk`, `iseries-dk` for OFS targeting Agilex® 7 FPGA and `d5005` for OFS targeting Stratix® 10 FPGA.

 #### **2.1.1 board Element**
 <div id="board_element"></div>